 Taking food and drink into EU countries

-The European Health Insurance Card may not be valid from 1 January 2021.
-You will need to take out comprehensive travel insurance with sufficient healthcare cover, including cover for existing medical conditions and any activities you plan to do.
+A valid EHIC or GHIC should not be considered a substitute for comprehensive travel insurance which should include sufficient healthcare cover, including cover for existing medical conditions and any activities you plan to do.

 When travelling to the EU or further afield, you should always ensure that you have adequate travel insurance for the nature of your holiday.
-If you didn't purchase your travel insurance from us, please ensure that it covers you for the activities you expect to be undertaking on your holiday and that it includes (as a minimum) cover for medical expenses, mountain rescue (including helicopter rescue), death, repatriation, cancellation and curtailment.
+Please ensure that it provides adequate cover for your needs including the activities you expect to be undertaking on your holiday.
+Due to the nature of our holidays, it should include cover for mountain rescue (including helicopter rescue).

 Allowing a bit more time

-Despite entering a transition period, it would be a good idea to allow a little more time than usual to pass through the formalities at airports, international railways stations and ports.
+It would always be a good idea to allow a little more time than usual to pass through the formalities at airports, international railways stations and ports.

 Mobile data roaming